Hands up—who loves their body?

 91% of women are unhappy with their bodies.

 Sure, we have our reasons.
-We’re not the weight we’d like to be, we can see our age each time we look in the mirror, and no one would splash a picture of us across the front page of a glossy magazine.
+We’re not the weight we’d like to be, we don’t have perfect, unblemished skin, and no one would splash a picture of us across the front page of a glossy magazine.

 But are those reasons good enough to dismiss how we look?